 Our condensed consolidated financial statements include the financial position and results of operations of Omeros Corporation (Omeros) and our wholly owned subsidiaries.
 All inter-company transactions have been eliminated and we have determined we operate in one segment.
-The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles (GAAP) for interim financial information and with the instructions to Form 10-Q and Rule 10-01 of Regulation S-X. The information as of March 31, 2016 and for the three months ended March 31, 2016 and 2015 includes all adjustments, which include normal recurring adjustments, necessary to present fairly our interim financial information.
-The Condensed Consolidated Balance Sheet at December 31, 2015 has been derived from our audited financial statements but does not include all of the information and footnotes required by GAAP.
+The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with U.S. generally accepted accounting principles (GAAP) for interim financial information and with the instructions to Form 10-Q and Rule 10-01 of Regulation S-X. The information as of June 30, 2016 and for the three and six months ended June 30, 2016 and 2015 includes all adjustments, which include normal recurring adjustments, necessary to present fairly our interim financial information.
+The Condensed Consolidated Balance Sheet at December 31, 2015 has been derived from our audited financial statements but does not include all of the information and footnotes required by GAAP for audited annual financial information.

-The accompanying unaudited condensed consolidated financial statements and related notes thereto should be read in conjunction with the audited consolidated financial statements and related notes thereto that are included within our Annual Report on Form 10-K for the year ended December 31, 2015, which was filed with the U.S. Securities and Exchange Commission (SEC) on March 15, 2016.
+The accompanying unaudited condensed consolidated financial statements and related notes thereto should be read in conjunction with the audited consolidated financial statements and related notes thereto that are included in our Annual Report on Form 10-K for the year ended December 31, 2015, which was filed with the U.S. Securities and Exchange Commission (SEC) on March 15, 2016.